PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

 * flatten layer at the input is the must if we are not using cnn but if we have cnn then conv2d can take 3d input.
 * flatten layer will be used in cnn as well at the end of convolutions.
 This will reduce the number of nuerons requirement without compromising the image recognition accuracy.
 * normalization required so that loss function or optimizer would not land on high values.
+* quiet obvious but even then the number of classses in the neural network should be equal to the final dense layer shape.
+  * usually relu layer is used for all the activations of the neurons
+    * activation : outcome of neuron processing goes through a function (relu / softmax) and the result determines that the neuron has some value for next layer or not.
+Hence, "activation".
+With the abundandant neurons in the neural network, there is high chance of some neurons not contributing to the final outcome.
+      * neuro processing: summation of (input features * weight ) + bias